jaywilkas/pacyard/README.md

-# Pacyard - a selective local mirror for pacman (Arch Linux):
+# Pacyard - a selective local mirror for pacman (Arch Linux)

 pacyard is a local mirror for Arch Linux packages.